Katitibay ka Tulos. Sakaling datnang agos! Ako'y mumunting lumot sa iyo'y pupulupot.

 TWO.

-The writer is 21+ and will not interact with anyone who is at least 18+.
+The writer is 21+ and will not interact with anyone who is not at least 18+.
 Though not her main focus, Luwalhati's story does contain some more mature and dark themes.
 These plot points touch on loss, grief, death, murder, and other heavy topics.
 While Luwalhati will, for the most part, be engaging in slice of life RPs - heavier RPs are welcomed with informed consent and, as stated in the beginning, with writers who are at least 18+.

 THREE.